remygatins/BlackSeaBass_project/practice_data_analysis.md

 **(line 9)** cat namelist | parallel --no-notice -j 8 "paste -d '-' {}.forward {}.reverse | mawk '$AWK3' | sed 's/-/NNNNNNNNNN/' | perl -e '$PERLT' > {}.uniq.seqs"

 In lines 1 and 2 above, note the names of the set of files used to create namelist - .F.fq.gz.
-The F denotes the file contains the forward sequences, fq means it is a fastq file and gz means it is compressed.
+The F denotes the file contains the forward sequences, fq means it is a fastq file and gz means the file is compressed.
 These files are from the test dataset used in the tutorial.
 We are using our practice files, so the equivalent files are sra_1.fastq (for forward sequences, fastq files - not compressed).
-So we are editing lines 1 and 2 as follows (note that all \ are just there to escape * and _ in lines 1 and 2; also ignore the underline in line 2) to adjust to our file name format:
+So we are editing lines 1 and 2 as follows to adjust to our file name format (note that all \ are just there to escape * and _ in lines 1 and 2; also ignore the underline in line 2):

 ls \*\_1.fastq > namelist